Messenger (Andor)

 "Messenger" is the seventh episode of the second season of the American science fiction political spy thriller drama television series Andor.
 It is the nineteenth episode of the series overall; it was written by Dan Gilroy and directed by Janus Metz.

-The episode is set in BBY 2 (Note: 2 years before the Battle of Yavin, i.e., the climax of Stars Wars (1977)), a year after the events of the previous episode.
+The episode is set in BBY 2, (Note: 2 years before the Battle of Yavin, i.e., the climax of Stars Wars (1977)) a year after the events of the previous episode.

-"Messenger" was released on Disney+ on May 6, 2025 as part of a three-episode block also including "Who Are You?" and "Welcome to the Rebellion", and received generally positive reviews from critics and audiences alike.
+"Messenger" was released on Disney+ on May 6, 2025, as part of a three-episode block also including "Who Are You?" and "Welcome to the Rebellion", and received positive reviews from critics.